Call centers are changing.

 1) Artificial intelligence (AI)

-It’s helping businesses and their contact centers drastically redefine the customer experience (CX) though fast and personalized service.
+It’s helping businesses and their contact centers drastically redefine the customer experience (CX) through automated and personalized service.

-In fact, improving CX is now the main reason organisations are investing in AI.
+In fact, improving CX is now the main reason organizations are investing in AI.

-According to a 2020 poll, 53% of organisations are implementing AI to improve customer service.
+According to a 2020 poll, 53% of brands are implementing AI to improve customer service.
 This compares to 48% who are doing so to reduce business costs, and 39% to increase revenue.

 Let’s take a quick look at the different ways AI can be used in your contact center:

-- Sentiment analysis: This technology assesses the sentiment of customers’ messages.
+• Sentiment analysis: This technology assesses the sentiment of customers’ messages.
 A key use case for this is flagging negative rated conversations to contact center managers, allowing them to step in and assist an agent to improve the customer experience before it goes south.
 It’s also good for assessing customer satisfaction during the customer journey and highlighting areas for improvement.
-For example, if you receive a lot of ‘negative’ messages from a certain webpage, it might be a sign that the page is confusig and not adequately aiding customers.
+For example, if you receive a lot of ‘negative’ messages from a certain webpage, this information might be a sign that the page is confusing and not adequately aiding customers.

-- Call routing: Call routing isn't new call center technology, but AI is making it more accurate.
-By better understanding customer intent, sentiment, and the query itself, AI ensures that customer calls are immediately routed to the correct contact center agents.
+• Call routing: Call routing isn't new call center technology, but AI is making it more accurate.
+By better understanding information like customer intent, sentiment, and the query itself, AI ensures that customer calls are immediately routed to the correct contact center agents.

 In 2017, research conducted by Microsoft revealed that 66% of consumers actively use three or more channels for customer service processes.

 This means two things for businesses.
-Firstly, to meet customer expectations companies need to offer multiple contact channels.
+Firstly, to meet customer expectations companies need to offer multiple engagement channels.

-Secondly, as customers jump from one channel or customer service team to another, businesses need to ensure that the channels are connected to provide one unified experience.
+Secondly, as customers jump from one channel or customer service team to another, businesses need to ensure that the channels are connected via integration to provide one unified experience.

 This is known as providing an omnichannel customer experience.
 It means customers can seamlessly switch contact channels without needing to repeat their problem.